vaslabs/flerken/README.md

 Obviously reliability and performance will be worse than using Kafka.
 But if you have the traffic that exceeds the limitation of this, you should consider building a Kafka cluster.

-In future iterations maybe I'll put support for Kafka and Kinesis, but there are so many paradigms on this that for now it's out of scope.
+In future iterations maybe I'll put support for Kafka and Kinesis, but there are so many paradigms around these technologies that for now it's out of scope.

 ## Architecture (vision)